 Where You Hunt: Open Field Or Middle of The Wood?

-If you are turkey hunter; the good news is the turkey you are hunting are generally don't bothered by the existence of the ground blind.
-You can set up the blind in the middle of the open field.
+If you are a turkey hunter, the good news is the turkey you are hunting is generally don’t bothered by the existence of the ground blind.
+You can set it up in the middle of the open field.

-But if you are planning to hunt deer in an open field it will be not that easy like turkey hunting.
+But if you are planning to hunt deer in an open field, it will not be that easy like turkey hunting.
 You have to construct or set up a hay bale type blind.
-These types of blinds are just a framework of round bales, what you generally see in the farmers' fields.
+These blinds are just a framework of round bales, which you generally see in the farmers’ fields.

 The best ground blind for the money should be easy to set up.
-While trying to set up a ground blind for the first time might be challenging, YouTube videos might help.
+While trying to set up a ground blind for the first time might be challenging, that’s why I wrote how to set up and take down your blind step by step.
 Nevertheless, make sure the blind you purchase is easy to set up and take down.